 LiveTraffic has an active connection to RealTraffic and can inject the current position.
 But it has not yet received any actual tracking or weather data.

 This should be extremely rare a status.
-If it persists there might be an issue with transmitting broadcast data.
+If it persists there might be an issue with transmitting or receiving UDP broadcast data.
+Check

 All set up perfectly: LiveTraffic receives data and can inject its current position to RealTraffic.